-Audit and other fees billed to us by Deloitte & Touche LLP for the years ended December 31, 2022 and 2021 are as follows:
+Audit and other fees billed to us by Deloitte & Touche LLP for the years ended December 31, 2023 and 2022 are as follows:

-2022 2021
+2023 2022

-Audit Fees \$ 1,198,123 \$ 462,000
+Audit Fees \$ 1,251,430 \$ 1,198,123

 Audit-Related Fees

 Tax Fees

-Total \$ 1,198,123 \$ 462,000
+Total \$ 1,251,430 \$ 1,198,123

 Audit Fees.
-Audit fees consist of fees billed for professional services performed by Deloitte and Touche LLP for the audit of our annual financial statements, the review of interim financial statements, and related services that are normally provided in connection with registration statements.
-Audit fees for 2022 include \$150,000 for professional services rendered in connection with our registration statement on Form S-3 related to our follow on offering and \$222,000 related to the acquisitions of the MD Ortho and Pega Medical companies.
+Audit fees consist of fees billed for professional services performed by Deloitte & Touche LLP for the audit of our annual financial statements, the review of interim financial statements, and related services that are normally provided in connection with registration statements.
+Audit fees for 2023 included \$70,000 related to the acquisitions of MedTech Concepts LLC and Rhino Pediatric Orthopedic Designs, Inc. Audit fees for 2022 included \$150,000 for professional services rendered in connection with our registration statement on Form S-3 related to our follow on offering and \$222,000 related to the acquisitions of the MD Ortho and Pega Medical companies.

 Audit-Related Fees.
 Audit-related fees may consist of fees billed by an independent registered public accounting firm for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements.
-There were no such fees incurred in 2022 or 2021.
+There were no such fees incurred in 2023 or 2022.

 Tax Fees.
 Tax fees may consist of fees for professional services, including tax consulting and compliance performed by an independent registered public accounting firm.
-There were no such fees incurred in 2022 or 2021.
+There were no such fees incurred in 2023 or 2022.